-The Laboratory Program will respond to OLA with corrective actions to minor non-conformances that were cited during their accreditation review.
-In early 2013 the highest accreditation award possible (a four-year certificate) will be issued to the respective lab sites.
+The Laboratory Program responded to IQMH with corrective actions to all non-conformances that were cited during their accreditation review.
+In early 2017 the highest accreditation award possible (a four-year certificate) was issued to the respective lab sites.

-A team of nine assessors visited all sites of the NHS lab program in late September to assess the practices in each laboratory and related clinical units performing Point of Care Testing and blood and blood product administration.
-Each hospital laboratory was evaluated on over 450 individual requirements or standards over five days.
-The NHS LMP has standardized practices for all laboratory sites to provide the same level of quality service.
+A team of seven assessors visited all sites of the Niagara Health lab program in late August to assess the practices in each laboratory at Greater Niagara General, St. Catharines and Welland Hospital.
+As well, they observed and assessed clinical units performing Point of Care, which includes the Douglas Memorial Hospital and Port Colborne General.
+They also observed the process for blood and blood product administration throughout Niagara Health.
+Each hospital laboratory was evaluated on approximately 500 individual requirements or standards over five days.
+Niagara Health LMP has standardized practices for all laboratory sites to provide the same level of quality service throughout.